Tod Hynes, President & Founder

 Clay Siegert, VP Supply Chain & Co-Founder

-Clay is responsible for leading product development and engineering, component selection and sourcing, supplier relationships, and logistics.
-Prior to co-founding XL Hybrids, Clay had 12 years of experience with three companies, including Hudson Capital Group, an energy commodity trading firm; Smart Energy, a deregulated electricity and gas supplier; and consumer products company Start Space Games, which he founded.
+Clay is responsible for leading supply chain development, component logistics, installation and distribution relationships, and customer sales at XL Hybrids.
+Prior to co-founding XL Hybrids, Clay had 12 years of experience with three companies, including Hudson Capital Group, an energy commodity trading firm; Smart Energy, a deregulated electricity and gas supplier, with which he was a founding employee; and consumer products company Start Space, which he founded.

 Clay earned a master’s degree in engineering in supply chain and logistics from MIT, and a bachelor’s degree from Trinity College.
 While at MIT, Clay conducted his thesis on strategies for grid-scale energy storage applications.
 Clay also co-authored an MIT Center for Transportation & Logistics research study on vehicle-to-grid opportunities for corporate fleets.